seongwoo15/MLRC/README.md

 ## Contact

-For any inquiries or discussions related to this replication project, feel free to contact us at [your contact email].
+For any inquiries or discussions related to this replication project, feel free to contact us at kimseongu15@gmail.com.